netdata/netdata/collectors/plugins.d/README.md

 #### CLABEL_COMMIT

-`CLABEL_COMMIT` will indicate to netdata that all labels were defined and chart can be updated.
+`CLABEL_COMMIT` indicates that all labels were defined and the chart can be updated.

 ## Data collection